GAMS-dev/gamspy/docs/user/set.rst

     m = Container()
     j = Set(m, name = "j", is_singleton = True, records = range(1,5))

+..
+    #TODO: Add compilation error as soon as GAMSPy is fixed

 It also possible to assign an element to a singleton set.
 In this case the singleton set is automatically cleared of the previous element first.
 For example, adding the following